All Episodes

 Is evil in America, evil in the world, increasing?

-But then the types of possession we have nowadays, two phenomena that are very interesting.
+But then the types of possession, we have now the two phenomena that are very interesting.

-We have the phenomenon of the twenty-something or thirty-something that comes and says, look, father, I want such and such a job, or I want to get this particular woman.
+We have the phenomenon of the 20-something or 30-something that comes and says, look, Father, I want such and such a job, or I wanted to get this particular woman.

 I want to make this marriage.